ucdavisdatalab/workshop_research_computing/chapters/git-for-teams/01_branches-merges.md

 information about branches is discarded.
 You can rebase one branch onto another with the `git rebase` command.

-:::{figure} /images/git-for-teams/branch_rebase.svg
+:::{figure} /images/git-for-teams/merge-vs-rebase.svg
-:name: fig-branch-rebase
+:name: fig-merge-vs-rebase

-Visualization of rebasing branch `a` on `b`.
+Visualization of merging branch `b` into `a` and rebasing branch `a` onto `b`.
 Solid arrows show the order of commits.
 Dashed arrows show where the next commit will be on each branch.
 Each circle represents a commit.
 Commits only on branch `a` are blue <span class="blue"></span>, and commits only on branch `b` are yellow <span class="yellow"></span>.
-Commits on both branches before the rebase are gray
-<span class="gray"></span>.
-Commits on both branches after the rebase are green
+Commits on both branches before the rebase are gray <span class="gray"></span>.
+Commits on both branches after the rebase are green <span class="green"></span>.
-<span class="green"></span>.
 :::

 We recommend merging over rebasing when you're dealing with multiple branches.